-For students who do not live in the City of Chicago and are found eligible to receive special education and related services, the resident school district is responsible for developing a full IEP.
+For students who do not live in the City of Chicago and are found eligible to receive special education and related services, the resident school district is responsible for the development of a full IEP.
 If the parent/guardian chooses to continue at the private school located in the City of Chicago, ODLSS, in collaboration with the student's private school, may develop an Individual Service Plan.

-68 OSEP Questions And Answers On Serving Children With Disabilities Placed By Their Parents In Private Schools - Revised February 2022 https://sites.ed.gov/idea/files/QA_on_Private_Schools_02-28-2022.pdf
+&lt;sup>65 OSEP Questions And Answers On Serving Children With Disabilities Placed By Their Parents In Private Schools - Revised February 2022 https://sites.ed.gov/idea/files/QA\on\Private\Schools\02-28-2022.pdf